 Bursitis may be covered under Workers’ Compensation.

 Bursitis is a painful condition that develops when the bursa, a lubricating sac located between joints, tendons, muscles, and even skin, becomes inflamed.
 When the bursa becomes inflamed or irritated, it can cause swelling and pain in the area.
-The bursal sac reduces friction by lubricating areas between joints, muscles, and tendons.
+The bursal sac reduces friction by lubricating spaces between joints, muscles, and tendons.
 As you can imagine, when the sac is inflamed, this can be very painful.

 Causes of Bursitis

 One of the most common ways that bursitis develops is overuse.
-Overuse can happen at home or at work.
+Overuse can happen at home or work.
 Activities like carpentry, shoveling, gardening, painting, and hobbies like tennis, golf, skiing, throwing, etc., are all associated with an increased risk of developing bursitis.
 At work, repetitive motions and incorrect posture can increase the risk of workers developing conditions like bursitis.

 Bursitis Treatment